 The full text of Middlebury’s Nondiscrimination Statement is available online (http://www.middlebury.edu/about/handbook/general/nondiscrimination).
-Printed copies are available from the Bread Loaf director, the Office of the Vice President for Language Schools, Schools Abroad, and Graduate programs, or the Human Relations Officer.
-Discrimination complaints should be directed to the Human Relations Officer (see Middlebury College Resources & Policy Information) or the Bread Loaf director.
+Printed copies are available from the Bread Loaf director, the Vice President for Academic Affairs and Dean of Schools, Human Resources, or a Human Relations Officer.
+Discrimination complaints should be directed to a Human Relations Officer or the Bread Loaf director.

-Because of varying circumstances and legal requirements, such provisions may not apply to programs offered by the College outside the United States.
-This is consistent with the College’s intent to comply with the requirements of applicable law.
+Because of varying circumstances and legal requirements, such provisions may not apply to programs offered by Middlebury outside the United States.
+This is consistent with Middlebury’s intent to comply with the requirements of applicable law.
 Individuals with questions about the policies governing such programs should direct inquiries to the Bread Loaf director, Emily Bartels.